ournetworks/2019/notes/2019-03-30-planning-call.md

 - Old Business
     - [x] Dawn to follow up this week on venue
-    - [x] Ben to sort livestreaming with patcon for March 28 meetup <-- dc: we discussed trackin on gh issue once I followed up
+    - [x] Ben to sort livestreaming with patcon for March 28 meetup <-- dc: we discussed tracking on GH issue once I followed up
     - [x] Dawn update readme and calendar with new less tentative dates
     - [ ] Garry to tell ben about dweb publishing & automation (end-April)
     - [x] Dawn move over the p2p issue in 2018 repo